Buying a car from a dealership: 20 car buying secrets that dealers don't want you to know

 Once you’ve made a shortlist of the cars that match your criteria, you can start to research those models in more detail by reading our in-depth reviews, which cover everything you need to know.
 Once you know which cars are most appealing to you, then you can start thinking about heading to a dealer to see one in the metal.

-Know what engine and gearbox you want
+2. Know what engine, gearbox and powertrain you want

 It’s not necessarily enough to know which brand or model of car you want.
 All models have a variety of specifications and engines to choose from, so you’ll want to know which of those will work best for you too.